-Grade Percent Equivalent Grade Point Equivalent
+Letter Grade Grade Percent Equivalent Unweighted Grade Point Equivalent Applied to SMSA Standard Curriculum Weighted Grade Point Equivalent Applied to SMSA AP and University Courses

-A+ 99-100 4.3
+A+ 100-98 4.3 5.3

-Α 95-98 4.0
+Α 97-93 4.0 5.0

-A- 93-94 3.7
+A- 92-90 3.7 4.7

-B+ 91-92 3.3
+B+ 89-87 3.3 4.3

-В 87-90 3.0
+В 86-83 3.0 4.0

-B- 85-86 2.7
+B- 82-80 2.7 3.7

-C+ 83-84 2.3
+C+ 79-77 2.3 3.3

-С 79-82 2.0
+С 76-73 2.0 3.0

-C- 77-78 1.7
+C- 72-70 1.7 2.7

-D+ 75-76 1.3
+D+ 69-67 1.3 2.3

-D 72-74 1.0
+D 66-63 1.0 2.0

-D- 70-71 0.7
+D- 62-60 0.7 1.7

-F 69-0 0
+F Below 60 0 0

 - B).
 SkyWard Student Information System (SIS): Upon enrollment, SMSA students and parent/guardian(s) are given access codes through a parent portal to the SkyWard attendance and grading system.
 SkyWard serves as a real-time progress report for all students and parents.
 Grading information is maintained regularly throughout the school year by individual teachers.
 The SMSA standard/expectation is that new gradebook entries (may be formative or summative assessments) shall be submitted weekly by teachers into SkyWard.
 Parents are encouraged to regularly monitor their student's academic progress via SkyWard. - C).
 Parent/Guardian-Teacher Conferences: Formal conferences are offered for all parents and guardians after the first quarter and after the third quarter.
 Academic conferencing (in-person or virtual) can be arranged at other times by appointment as requested by individual parents, teachers, administrators or counselors. - D).
 Report Cards & Progress Reports: Within each school year, student academic progress is formally reported eight times: at the conclusion of Semester I & II formal Report Cards are available through the Skyward Family Access portal; at the end of Quarter 1 and 3, updated reports of academic progress are posted in the Skyward Family Access portal; at each mid-quarter point, a progress report is also posted to the Skyward Family Access portal. - E).
-Honor Rolls: Honor Roll includes all students earning a GPA of 3.250-3.749.
-High Honor Roll includes students with a GPA of 3.750 or higher.
-Honor Rolls are published at the end of each quarter.
-Semester Honor Rolls are published at the end of Semester 1/Quarter 2 and Semester 2/Quarter 4.
+Honor Roll: Honor Roll is published at the end of Semester I and II ONLY.
+All students who meet the criteria are eligible to earn Honor Roll.
+There are two categories of academic honors: 'Honor Roll' includes students with a Semester GPA of 3.5-3.89.
+'High Honor Roll' includes students with a Semester GPA of 3.9 or higher.